VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: layer_name
      A Unicode string that specifies the name of a shim layer to apply to a link target when it is being activated.

+.. c:type:: has_special_folder_data
+Boolean flag which is set if a SpecialFolderDataBlock structure is present.

+*Example: lnk.has_special_folder_data*

 .. c:type:: special_folder_data
 The SpecialFolderDataBlock structure specifies the location of a special folder.
 This data can be used when a link target is a special folder to keep track of the folder, so that the link target IDList can be translated when the link is loaded.